Gregory N. Harris

-Gregory Norton Harris (born 1965) is a retired United States Navy rear admiral who last served as the Director of Air Warfare of the United States Navy from August 23, 2019 to June 2021.
-Previously, he served as the Chief of Naval Air Training from July 12, 2018, to July 26, 2019.
+Gregory Norton Harris (born 1965) is a retired rear admiral of the United States Navy where he was Director of Air Warfare from August 23, 2019 to June 2021.
+Previously he was the Chief of Naval Air Training from July 12, 2018, to July 26, 2019.

 Raised in Yarmouth, Maine, Harris is a 1987 graduate of the United States Naval Academy.
 Originally designated a Naval Flight Officer in May 1989, he became a Naval Aviator in May 1993.
 Harris logged over 4,300 flight hours and 1,045 arrested landings.
-He has flown over 100 combat missions in support of Operations Desert Shield, Desert Storm, Southern Watch, Enduring Freedom, Iraqi Freedom and Inherent Resolve.
+He flew over 100 combat missions in support of Operations Desert Shield, Desert Storm, Southern Watch, Enduring Freedom, Iraqi Freedom and Inherent Resolve.